 If I were to tell you that Mary is the cause of our salvation, I would expect you to call me a heretic.
-However, when we consider that Newman made exactly this claim, it requires a thorough explanation.
-Even more shocking is that Newman didn’t come up with it.
+Yet that is exactly what Newman did—and so this requires a thorough explanation.
+Nor did Newman come up with it.
 Instead, he was quoting the thirty-seventh Doctor of the Church, St. Irenaeus of Lyons.

 Irenaeus is not a new saint.
 He was born around the year A.D.
 140 and died around 202.
 Pope Francis only recently declared him thirty-seventh Doctor of the Church, in 2022.
 Now, three years later, Newman is the next theologian to be given this extremely rare title.
 When we consider that both of them called Mary the cause of salvation, we have to explain what they meant by that.